-The Friends of the Heyman Center, under the direction of James V. Mirollo, Parr Professor Emeritus of English and Comparative Literature, is made up of people who help ensure the advancement and vitality of the Heyman Center for the Humanities.
-For more than twenty years, the Friends have contributed to the support of the myriad activities of the Center, including its superlative lecture series, which continues to be free and open to the public.
+The Friends of the Heyman Center, under the direction of Gareth Williams, Violin Family Professor of Classics and Chair, Department of Classics, comprises people who help ensure the advancement and vitality of the Heyman Center for the Humanities.
+For more than twenty-five years, tuition and donations from the Friends colloquia have contributed to a variety of activities, most significantly, the Lionel Trilling Seminar, which is free and open to the public.

 General Colloquia Information

 We offer two courses each term, typically one dealing with East/West topics, and another about some aspect of Western thought.
 Classes meet from 5:30-7:30 every other week for six sessions.
 This fall and spring the charge is $500 for one course and $800 for both - and at this higher level, spouses are welcome without further charge.
 You would pay far more for courses carrying academic credit, and at the Heyman Center, you will be studying with Columbia's finest teachers.

 Books for both courses can be purchased at Book Culture, 546 West 112th Street (formerly Labyrinth Books), located on 112th St. between Broadway and Amsterdam Ave, and can be reached by phone at 212-865-1588.
 These courses are not listed in the regular University Bulletin; if there is confusion, ask for the text-book department.

 Additional support beyond our fees is very much appreciated and brings notices of the Thursday Lecture Series at the Heyman Center.
 All support beyond the course charge is fully tax-deductible.
 A gift of $25 or more also brings a subscription to the Columbia University Record.
 Acceptance is on a first come, first served basis, and you will be notified of your registration status upon the Heyman Center's receipt of your registration form with payment.